- HD call quality

 When deciding which phones would work best for your business you should consider some of the following features and prioritize them within your budget.

-- HD call quality: Phones can come with standard or HD call quality.
-Standard quality is what you have in traditional phones and have been accustomed to hearing for years.
-HD stands for High Definition, and you may be familiar with the term in relation to video and televisions.
-In phones, we are only dealing with audio quality, but the concept is similar to televisions.
+Phones can come with standard or HD call quality.
+Standard quality is what you have in traditional phones.
+HD stands for High Definition, and you may be familiar with the term in relation to video displays.
+In phones, we are only dealing with audio quality, but the concept is similar.
 HD delivers much better audio quality which sounds much closer to the natural sound of the human voice.

-In technical terms, HD call quality has twice as many audio samples as standard sounds.
+In technical terms, HD call quality has twice as many audio samples as standard sound sampling.
 It also captures audio frequencies in a much wider spectrum than standard audio, which also contributes to its more natural-sounding qualities.

 You should get HD phones if you prefer that your employees and clients communicate with better more natural-sounding voice quality.